Message from the Dean

 The Honors Scholar program is a one-year experience which culminates after their first year.
 High achieving students may choose to continue pursuing scholarly endeavors through multiple pathways, which are presented to our honors scholars throughout their first year.
 Research opportunities, honors theses, fellowships, and residential communities are some of the myriad forms of scholarly engagement beyond the first year.

 In order to accept your spot as an honors scholar, you have to submit your deposit (in your application portal).
-You will also be notified of the opportunity to apply for the Honors Scholar Residential Learning Community and the Wall Societies in March.
+You will also be notified of the opportunity to apply for the Honors Scholar Residential Learning Community in March.

 Destination Tulane is open to every admitted student, and Honors Previews and Honors Weekend are only open to honors students.
 The content of honors events covers both the academic experience at Tulane as well as specifics about Honors that will not be covered in depth during Destination Tulane.
 Additionally, honors students that attend Honors Previews or Honors Weekend will get the opportunity to meet with an advisor virtually and register for courses early.
 Students do not need to commit to Tulane to register for courses in the fall.
 If the student decides to attend a different institution, we will simply drop the courses for them.